Ajay-Ravindran/CS725-Project/README.md

 For Segmentation run the following command from root directory of repository/ <br>
 python code/segmentaion.py
 <br><br>
-For Neural Network run the following command from root directory of repository/ <br>
+For semantic segmentation with Unet run the following command from root directory of repository/ <br>
-python code/.....
+python code/landuse.py
+<br><br>

+For Multiclass Labelling using Resnet:<br>
+Open notebook and execute run all.

 <br><br>

 References: